-- B.7 The Corporate Director Finance and Resources is responsible for ensuring that a revenue budget is prepared on an annual basis and a medium term financial strategy on a rolling five-yearly basis for consideration by the Cabinet, before submission to the Council.
-The Council may amend the budget or ask the Cabinet to reconsider it before approving it. - B.8 The Cabinet is responsible for issuing guidance on the general content of the budget in consultation with the Corporate Director Finance and Resources as soon as possible following approval by the Council. - B.9 It is the responsibility of members of Corporate Leadership Team to ensure that budget estimates reflecting agreed service plans are submitted to the Cabinet and that these estimates are prepared in line with guidance issued by the Cabinet.
+- B.7 The Director of Finance is responsible for ensuring that a revenue budget is prepared on an annual basis and a medium term financial strategy on a rolling five-yearly basis for consideration by the Cabinet, before submission to the Council.
+The Council may amend the budget or ask the Cabinet to reconsider it before approving it. - B.8 The Cabinet is responsible for issuing guidance on the general content of the budget in consultation with the Director of Finance as soon as possible following approval by the Council. - B.9 It is the responsibility of members of Corporate Leadership Team to ensure that budget estimates reflecting agreed service plans are submitted to the Cabinet and that these estimates are prepared in line with guidance issued by the Cabinet.